BobbyWibowo/Firefox-userChrome/README.md

 # Firefox-userChrome

-My personal userChrome/userContent, tailored for [Materia Dark KDE theme](https://github.com/PapirusDevelopmentTeam/materia-kde).
+My personal userChrome/userContent, tailored for [Materia Dark KDE theme](https://github.com/PapirusDevelopmentTeam/materia-kde) or just dark UI in general (also works fine in Windows).

 These are fully experimental and hosted here mainly as backups.